Special Issue "Wound Care"

 A special issue of Healthcare (ISSN 2227-9032).

-Deadline for manuscript submissions: 30 June 2014
+Deadline for manuscript submissions: closed (30 April 2015)

-Dr. Zena Moore
+Prof. Zena Moore

 Interests: wound healing and tissue repair; pressure ulcer prevention and management; quantitative research methods; design, conduct and analysis of clinical trials; epidemiology; clinical nurse specialists; evidence based practice; research implementation; systematic reviews; quality of life; health economics